Vanni Van bombing: Incident

 The incident took place when a private van was hit by a claymore mine when it was returning from the Akkaraayan hospital to Kilinochchi on Murikandy -Akkaraayan Road on the May 23, 2008 at 2.15 in the afternoon.
-The Pro-LTTE NESHOR claimed that the attack was carried out by the Deep Penetration Unit of the Sri Lankan army.
+The pro-rebel NESOHR claimed that the attack was carried out by the Deep Penetration Unit of the Sri Lankan army.
 Tamilnet, a pro-rebel news website, claimed that earlier in the same day an ambulance was targeted in a similar fashion.
 It further claimed that the Deep Penetration Unit of the Sri Lankan army was responsible for both attacks.